25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Sailing from Cabo San Lucas or La Paz, it’s an amazing experience, especially if you take a Sunset tour.

-They normally include snorkeling before the sunset, the perfect way to end your day.
+They normally include snorkeling before sunset, the perfect way to end your day.

 Take a boat tour to see the arch and the love beach

-In Los Cabos from the Marina, you can find fishermen boats that will take you on a tour to see the iconic arch.
+In Los Cabos, from the Marina, you can find fishermen’s boats that will take you on a tour to see the iconic arch.

-You have the option to spend some time on the beach and let them come back and pick you up later.
+You can spend some time on the beach and let them come back and pick you up later.

 chileno beach - deserted beach turquoise ocean